-+ The Medicaid Expansions of 2014 Increased Overall and Early Stage Cancer Diagnoses (with John Cawley, Kosali Simon, and Lindsay Sabik, forthcoming in American Journal of Public Health)
++ The Medicaid Expansions of 2014 Increased Overall and Early Stage Cancer Diagnoses (with John Cawley, Kosali Simon, and Lindsay Sabik, American Journal of Public Health)

 Objectives: To determine whether the 2014 Medicaid expansions facilitated by the Affordable Care Act (ACA) impacted early cancer diagnosis for non-elderly adults.
 Methods: Using SEER Cancer Registry data from 2010 through 2014, we estimated a difference-in-differences model of cancer diagnosis rates, both overall and by stage, comparing changes in county-level diagnosis rates in states that expanded Medicaid in 2014 to those that did not expand Medicaid.
 Results: Among the 611 counties in this study, overall cancer diagnoses increased by 8.0 per 100,000 population (95% CI, 0.3 to 15.6) or 3.4%.
 Early stage diagnoses increased by 9.0 per 100,000 population (95% CI, 3.2 to 14.8) or 6.4%.
 Late stage diagnoses did not change significantly.
 Conclusions: In their first year, Medicaid expansions were associated with an increase in cancer diagnosis, particularly at the early stage.
 Public Health Implications: Expanding public health insurance may be an avenue for improving cancer detection, which is associated with improved patient outcomes, including reduced mortality.

 + Changes in Insurance Coverage Among Cancer Patients After the Affordable Care Act (with Lindsay Sabik, Kosali Simon, and Benjamin Sommers, JAMA Oncology)

 The Affordable Care Act (ACA) has reduced uninsurance to an historic low.
 Debate continues about potential changes to the law, which could affect coverage for millions, particularly those with pre-existing conditions.
 Meanwhile, cancer is the leading cause of death among Americans under age 65.
 Cancer treatment is often unaffordable for uninsured patients, and some studies suggest expanding insurance could improve cancer diagnosis, treatment, and outcomes.
 Our objective was to quantify changes in health insurance under the ACA among patients newly diagnosed with cancer.